mhammerly/aoc-2025/README.md

 corresponding solution file would be `day1/day1-1.test.solution`. if a solution file is found, the runner will compare its latest result against the content of the saved solution.

+if a solution is submitted to AoC and AoC indicates that it is correct, the solution will be cached in the appropriate file for the problem. if a cached solution is found then the solution will not be submitted again.